cambridge-cares/CitiesKG/agents/README.md

 mvn initialize
 ```

-2. If the build is successful, you should be able to run the following to create the war package
+2. If the initialization is done successful, you should be able to run the following to create the war package

 ```
 mvn clean install -DskipTests